Battlefield Hardline

-Battlefield Hardline is a first-person shooter video game developed by Visceral Games and published by Electronic Arts.
+Battlefield Hardline is a 2015 first-person shooter game developed by Visceral Games and published by Electronic Arts.
 It was released in March 2015 for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One.
-Unlike the previous games in the Battlefield series, Hardline focuses on crime, heist and policing elements instead of military warfare.

-Upon release, the game received a mixed critical reception, with critics praising the game's multiplayer mode, accessibility and voice acting, while criticizing the game's plot, stealth and narrative.
-It is the final Battlefield game to be released for the PlayStation 3 and Xbox 360 platforms.
-It was also the last game to be developed by Visceral Games before the company shut down in 2017.
+Hardline focuses on crime, heist and policing elements instead of military warfare.
+Upon release, the game received a mixed critical reception, with critics praising the game's multiplayer mode, accessibility and voice acting, while criticizing the narrative and stealth gameplay.
+It was the final Battlefield game to be released for the PlayStation 3 and Xbox 360 platforms and also the last game to be developed by Visceral Games before the company shut down in 2017.